aleph2c/miros/doc/quickstart.rst

 .. note::
   The black dots with connected arrows are called “init pseudostates” in UML.
   Think of them as, “What do I do when I land in this region?”.
-From now on I’ll call these init icons or black dots.
+From now on I’ll call these block dots, init icons.

 The marble follows the groove into the ``off`` state.
 Since the ``off`` state was entered the event processor rolls an entry marble to it.
 Its